inspire-eu-validation/metadata/common/conditions-for-access-and-use.md

     * If [Access Constraints](#accessConstraints) element exists,

-        * Check that the attribute codeList is "http://standards.iso.org/iso/19139/resources/gmxCodelists.xml" and attribute codeListValue is "otherRestrictions".
+        * Check that the attribute codeList starts with "http://standards.iso.org/iso/19139/resources/gmxCodelists.xml" and attribute codeListValue is "otherRestrictions".

     * If [Use Constraints](#useConstraints) element exists,

-        * Check that the attribute codeList is "http://standards.iso.org/iso/19139/resources/gmxCodelists.xml" and attribute codeListValue is "otherRestrictions".
+        * Check that the attribute codeList starts with "http://standards.iso.org/iso/19139/resources/gmxCodelists.xml" and attribute codeListValue is "otherRestrictions".

     * Check that at least one [Other Constraints](#otherConstraints) child element exists.